Unique medication delivery for your unique needs

 - Sterile injections

 The result?
-A way to take medicine that helps increase patient compliance.
+A way to take a medicine that helps increase patient compliance.

 Custom flavouring is available for most oral medication forms, and unique delivery systems may be employed to help give medication to finicky patients.
 Many medications can be taken through a flavoured lollipop.
 Infants especially benefit from alternate delivery devices such as pacifiers or baby bottles.
 These devices, which are provided in child-proof packaging, allow parents to dispense prescription medicine easily and accurately.